 Phone Number: 855-977-7823

-18. Program Manager.
+22. Program Manager.
 You understand and agree that Emerald Financial Services, an H&R Block company, provides program management and other services to Pathward in connection with your Spruce Accounts.
-Emerald Financial Services is not a FDIC-insured financial institution.

-19. Fraud.
+23. Fraud.
 Your Spruce Accounts are subject to fraud prevention restrictions at any time, with or without notice to you.
-This may include the suspension of your Card or your ability to access the funds in your Spruce Accounts.
+This may include the suspension of your Card, your ability to access the funds in your Spruce Accounts, or restriction of your ability to access or delay in the performance of one or more of the Services.
 We may require you to produce documents or other materials evidencing the validity of the activity.
 We may also temporarily or permanently reduce the limits applicable to, or withdrawals or transfers from, your Spending Account without notice to you, unless required by law.
 You specifically acknowledge and agree that we may contact you in cases of suspected fraud, including by text message or otherwise.
 We may also limit the number of Spruce Accounts that you have in our sole discretion and may ultimately close your Spruce Accounts.

 a.
 Merchant Credits.
 If you are entitled to a refund for any reason for goods or services purchased with your Spending Account, the return and refund will be handled by the merchant.
 If the merchant credits your Spending Account, you agree to accept such credit and understand that it may not be immediately available.
 While merchant refunds post as soon as they are received, please note that we have no control over when a merchant sends a credit transaction, and the refund may not be available for a number of days after the date the refund transaction occurs.